You stare at the blank screen, and the cursor blinks back. You start to wonder if it's not gently mocking you.

 You can see our SEO proposal template for a visual example below:

-Steps to write an SEO proposal
+How to write an SEO proposal in 9 Steps

 Writing an SEO proposal can be as easy as following a well-marked trail.
 It's about turning your expertise into a clear, engaging plan that lights the way for your potential customers.
 We'll simplify this process in clear steps so you can create a proposal that combines the technical side of search engine optimization with a story that speaks directly to your prospective client's needs.